 You will find that either style of Zinfandel is a great choice for dinner, though the White Zins tend to be a bit more versatile.

-White Zinfandel pairs well with a great variety of foods, ranging from Cajun to Asian cuisines, from barbecue chicken to heavy-duty seafood entrees.
-There really is no great science to a White Zin pairing and it's versatility makes it an ideal wine choice for any meal.
+- White Zinfandel pairs well with a great variety of foods, ranging from Cajun to Asian cuisines, from barbecue chicken to heavy-duty seafood entrees.
+There is no great science to a White Zin pairing, and its versatility makes it an ideal wine choice for any meal.

 Key U.S. Zinfandel Producers

 Many wineries produce Zinfandel, and it is one of the best-selling wines produced in the U.S. Among those vineyards, these labels are most notable.